-Britannia has a team of qualified lawyers who offer the Members of P&I a full advisory service on all FD&D issues.
+Britannia has a team of claims handlers who offer Members with FD&D cover a full advisory service on all FD&D issues.
 The service covers a wide range of matters including, amongst others, advice on the construction of charter party clauses, interpretation of demurrage provisions, analysis of unsafe berth and damage to hull disputes.

-The defence team will pursue recoveries of freight, hire or demurrage wherever and whenever appropriate, and where disputes cannot be amicably resolved, they will take matters to arbitration or litigation.
+The defence team will pursue recoveries of freight, hire or demurrage wherever and whenever appropriate, and where disputes cannot be amicably resolved, they will assist members in taking matters to arbitration or litigation, appointing outside lawyers if appropriate or necessary.
 FD&D disputes can involve any jurisdiction in the world and the Club is well equipped, through its international network of correspondents and correspondent lawyers, to deal with claims arising anywhere at a moment’s notice.
 If outside legal advice is required, attorneys, solicitors or counsel will be instructed and their cost carefully monitored by the Club.
 The Club will, however, strive to do as much work in-house as is possible to keep the overall legal expenditure to a minimum while maintaining the highest standards of professional advice.
 The defence team is available to help and guide Members at any stage of a contractual negotiation or to find answers when none are readily apparent and Members are encouraged to consult the FD&D team on any defence issue of concern.

 DEDUCTIBLES AND LIMITS

 Under current arrangements, the Association covers the first USD7,500 of all external expenses incurred in any matter and thereafter the Member contributes one third of all additional legal expenses capped at USD150,000 per claim.
 In fact, many disputes are resolved within the USD7,500 threshold and require no contribution from the Member.
 The maximum recovery in respect of any one claim is limited to USD10m, with a sub-limit of USD2m for disputes relating to new buildings, conversions and sale and purchase.